cypherpunk-academy/2064/en/011_2021_Betrayal.md

 Marlene shivered down her back.

-After a while, she types: "Shit.
+After a while, she typed: "Shit.
 It's the same with me."

-Corinne: "How?
-Like this?
-You can't do that."
+Corinne: "The same?
+How?
+What do you mean?"

-Marlene: "They took Marwin with them."
+Marlene: "They took Marwin."

 Corinne: "Your brother?"

 Marlene: "They stopped with a police car next to us and asked him to follow.
 I just stood there.
 I didn't do anything, I didn't ask anything.
-You showed him something on a tablet, too.
+They showed him something on a tablet, too.
-Then he got in.
+Then he got into the car.
 It was so absurd."

 Corinne: "Wow... wow."